 Mastitis occurring in late lactation is effectively and economically treated by drying off early.
 Less yield is lost and antibiotics are generally more effective during the dry period due to the absence of a growth medium (milk) in which bacteria multiply.
 Dry therapy also eliminates the need to withhold milk after the infection is cleared to avoid antibiotic residues in the bulk tank.

 The incidence of subclinical mastitis in early lactation with a decrease in SCC during late lactation likely indicates a dry cow management problem or environmental risk issues in maternity pens.
-The incidence of mastitis increasing throughout lactation points to contagious pathogens and improving milking hygiene, practices and equipment cleaning protocols may be required.
+The incidence of mastitis increasing throughout lactation points to contagious pathogens and improving milking hygiene, milk quality control practices and equipment cleaning protocols may be required.

 Effectively clearing a mastitis infection doesn’t stop at administering treatment.
 Cows undergoing treatment should be tested for SCC throughout the treatment and recovery period for several reasons.
 As in the case of Staphylococcus aureus infections discussed above, there is a high risk that the infection will be non-responsive to antibiotic treatment.

 Testing such cows after attempting treatment ensures that a decision can be made to segregate or cull rather than potentially reintroduce an infection reservoir into the herd.
 Depending on the SCC level after treatment, milk sample culturing may be necessary to determine if the infection is a relapse from unsuccessful treatment or a new infection by a different pathogen species.